Skip to content

 1. Scope of Services

 What to watch for: Vague language like “management services” or “promotional activities” without specifics.
-If the scope is ambiguous, the agency can argue that any service not working out “wasn’t included.”
+If the scope is ambiguous, the agency can argue that any underdelivered service “wasn’t included.”

-What’s fair: Each service should be described clearly enough that you could determine whether it was delivered.
+What’s fair: Each service should be described specifically enough that you could determine whether it was actually delivered.
 “Social media management including daily posting on Instagram and Twitter/X, weekly growth strategy updates, and monthly performance analytics” is specific.
 “Social media support” is not.

 2. Commission Rate and Payment Terms